feliperomero3/MVVMSandbox/README.md

 ### Guidelines & naming style

-The name of a view model should be composed of the corresponding viewís name and the word ìModelî.
+The name of a view model should be composed of the corresponding view‚Äôs name and the word ‚ÄúModel‚Äù.
 The view models are stored in the same location in the ViewModel directory as their corresponding views in the View directory.

 1. Separate folders for Model, View and ViewModel.